 - Rolling papers

-Charges for distribution of a controlled subtance may arise on the intent to distribute or physical sale of substances.
-These are the stereotypical cases with evidence of actual sales ranging from controlled buy scenarios, use of confidential informants, or witness testimony.
+Charges for distributing a controlled substance may arise on the intent to distribute or physically sell substances.
+These are the stereotypical cases with evidence of sales ranging from controlled buy scenarios, use of confidential informants, or witness testimony.

-The penalties for this charge ranges from misdemeanors up to high level felonies.
+The penalties for this charge range from misdemeanors to high-level felonies.